-Commercial, Multi-use - Activity involving the sale of goods or services carried out for profit in conjunction with two or more types of commercial activities on the same lot.

-Communication Use - Establishments and structures furnishing point-to-point communication services, whether by wire or radio, either aurally or visually, including radio and television broadcasting stations, satellite relay stations, telephone communications, radar and the exchange or recording of messages.

-Contiguous Lands - Contiguous lands are described as one or more of the following:

-- a) Lands which have in common one or more linear parts on any boundary. - b) Lands which, prior to the Effective Date of these Zoning Regulations, are divided by easements or interests of less than fee simple ownership (other than state or municipal road rights of way) shall be deemed "contiguous". - Cottage Industry A commercial, manufacturing, or industrial use which is housed in a single-family dwelling or in an accessory structure to a single-family dwelling, on the same lot as the dwelling.
-A Cottage Industry is not a Home Occupation - DC Fast Charger A battery charger designed for use with commonly available electric vehicles that are capable of receiving direct current (DC) electricity.
+- Commercial, Multi-use Activity involving the sale of goods or services carried out for profit in conjunction with two or more types of commercial activities on the same lot. - Communication Use Establishments and structures furnishing point-to-point communication services, whether by wire or radio, either aurally or visually, including radio and television broadcasting stations, satellite relay stations, telephone communications, radar and the exchange or recording of messages. - Contiguous Lands Contiguous lands are described as one or more of the following: - a) Lands which have in common one or more linear parts on any boundary. - b) Lands which, prior to the Effective Date of these Zoning Regulations, are divided by easements or interests of less than fee simple ownership (other than state or municipal road rights of way) shall be deemed "contiguous". - Cottage Industry A commercial, manufacturing, or industrial use which is housed in a single-family dwelling or in an accessory structure to a single-family dwelling, on the same lot as the dwelling.
+A Cottage Industry is not a Home Occupation - Courtyard An open-space area unobstructed from the ground to the sky that is at least 500 square feet in area and bounded by the exterior walls of principal structures on at least three sides

+DC Fast Charger - A battery charger designed for use with commonly available electric vehicles that are capable of receiving direct current (DC) electricity.
 The DC Fast Charger will comply with Society of Automotive Engineers (SAE) standard J1772 and Underwriters Laboratory standard 2251, or successor standards, and will be rated at a minimum of 50 kilowatts electric power output.